KvngBleach/Security-/markdown.md

 * Employee Training and Awareness: If technical controls like spam filters cannot effectively prevent phishing attacks, providing extensive staff training on recognizing and responding to phishing attacks, email spoofing, typosquatting, and other security threats can serve as a compensating control.

 ## Directive Controls

+</table> Directive security controls provide guidance for users to follow in security-related situations.
+These controls are typically documented instructions rather than technical tools aimed at achieving security objectives.
+Their primary purpose is to influence and direct the behavior of individuals within an organization to meet specific security goals.

+Examples of directive security controls include:

 * Acceptable Use Policy: A written document outlining the acceptable behaviors and practices for using organizational resources, such as computers, networks, and internet access.